BDC Hamburger Icon

 Open row

 When you first bought your brand-new business laptop, everything on it probably seemed to work at lightning-fast speeds.
-Over time, though, it’s begun to show its age.
-Now, your computer might take ages just to shut down.
+Over time, though, it may have begun to show its age.
+Now, your computer might take an excessive amount of time just to shut down.
 You may wait forever for something to happen when you click.
-Or maybe it doesn’t seem to have as much memory as it used to.
+Maybe it doesn’t seem to have as much memory as it used to.
 It’s all very frustrating.

-Here’s the good news: There are ways to breathe new life into your computer.
-In this article, we’ll show you ways to get your laptop performing like it used to.
-By learning how to speed up your device, you can save a lot of time and stress and keep your business operating smoothly.
+Here’s the good news: You can breathe new life into your laptop.
+We’ll share ways to get your laptop to perform significantly better, saving you time and stress and helping keep your business operating smoothly.

 TipBottom line